ProtonVPN Review: Is It Safe?

-- No data logging: ProtonVPN has the annual transparency reports to back up their no-logs policy.
+- No data logging: ProtonVPN has annual transparency reports to back up its no-logs policy.

 - Watching Netflix: With speeds above 60 Mbps and no IP address blacklisting, I had a great experience on Netflix.

-- Customer support: I wish they had more ways to contact support than just email support tickets.
+- Customer support: We wish ProtonVPN had more ways to contact support than just email support tickets.

 Will ProtonVPN Log My Data?

-As you can see above, ProtonVPN holds true to their claim and doesn’t log your session data.
-The only session data they record is the last time you tried to log in, in order to prevent brute force attacks against your password.
-They do, however, record the following personal data:
+As you can see above, ProtonVPN holds true to its claim and doesn’t log your session data.
+The only session data it records is the last time you tried to log in in order to prevent brute force attacks against your password.
+ProtonVPN does, however, record the following personal data:

 - Email address

 ProtonVPN promises to delete all this data when you delete your account, but until then, the company stores all personal data in its encrypted local servers.

 Don’t worry, turning on the kill switch isn’t going to harm anyone.
 Actually, using a kill switch, or network lock feature, will protect you during those moments when you lose connection to the VPN by shutting down all of your web traffic.
 Think of it as a digital Plan B.

 Let’s say you’re using a VPN to torrent a huge file that will take hours to download completely.
 Without a kill switch, if the VPN disconnects even for a moment, your internet service provider would see what you are doing and it could get you in trouble.
 Luckily, ProtonVPN has you covered with kill switches on Mac, Windows, Android, iOS, and Linux devices.

 VPNs work by creating an encrypted tunnel to send all your web data through.
 With split tunneling, VPNs create two tunnels: one goes to your ISP directly as if you weren’t using a VPN, and the second routes your traffic through the encrypted VPN tunnel.